Testing your application

 Currency

-DataGridPerform a gesture on a child component by providing this component as a parent.
+DataGridPerform an action on a child component by providing this component as a parent.
 For example: testCase.type("textfield_key", "Text to type", "Parent", "my_datagrid");

 Day

-EditGridPerform a gesture on a child component by providing this component as a parent.
+EditGridPerform an action on a child component by providing this component as a parent.
 For example: testCase.type("textfield_key", "Text to type", "Parent", "my_editgrid");

 Email